 The girls had access to the “baking pantry” items as well.

 I also pointed out the basket full of craft supplies I had pulled together.
-In the “real” Cupcake Wars TV show in the final round the bakers have to design a display for the cupcakes to fit the theme of the event they are making the cupcakes for and I thought this was a great detail to add to the party.
+In the “real” Cupcake Wars TV show, during the final round the bakers have to design a display for the cupcakes to fit the theme of the event they are making the cupcakes for and I thought this was a great detail to add to the party.
 Included in the basket were tin cans, cardboard circles, patterned scrapbook paper, ribbon, scissors, decorative edge scissors, and a hot glue gun.
 I had also found this great cupcake liner pattern (printable found HERE) that they could use if the cupcake liners provided didn’t match their vision of the theme (this saved me from having to spend a fortune on cupcake liners).
-And for inspiration/direction I made sure the instructional photo from THIS WEBSITE, which is where I first saw the idea for using tin cans and cardboard to make a cupcake display.
+And for inspiration/direction I made sure to give them the instructional photo from THIS WEBSITE, which is where I first saw the idea for using tin cans and cardboard to make a cupcake display.

 The girls loved this part of the process and told me afterward what a great idea it had been to include the displays in the competition.